new species 2018

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 The diversity and amount of life on Earth are astounding.
-Ecologists now estimate there are 8.7 million different species on the planet — and those are the ones we know about — but we discover more each year.
+Ecologists have officially described 2.16 million species but there could be over 100 million out there.
+We discover more each year.
 Despite the large number of species we are aware of, we are just beginning to discover the extent of life on Earth, and there is so much more to uncover.
 However, as we enter new species into the record books, we lose others forever because of the destruction of habitats, climate change and illegal hunting.

 Finding New Species